k9w/instructions/git-howto.md

 and did not rename or replace it.
 We will come back to that.

-On the server where we made 'dotfiles.git' earlier, we could clone it into your home folder there with.
+On the server where we made 'dotfiles.git' earlier, we could clone it into my home folder there with.

 ```
 9$ cd ~